 Dr. Rebecca Bender is Assistant Professor of Peninsular Spanish Literature and Culture and Director of our annual summer study abroad program in Spain, “Spain Today: Madrid, Pamplona, Barcelona“

 Dr. Bender teaches courses in Spanish Peninsular (Spain) Literature and Culture, ranging from Don Quijote to 20th-century women’s literature, as well as courses in Latin American fiction, AP Spanish Literature and L2 Literature pedagogy.
 She especially enjoys designing literature courses that allow for the creative adaptation of literary aesthetics to alternative mediums like Snapchat, Digital StoryMaps, and public blogs.
 For example, students in her Fall 2019 Gender & the City in 20th-Century Spain course read three novels that were all set in Madrid during the 1920s, then created Snapchat essays, which they mapped onto specific locations in Spain and Europe using Knightlab’s StoryMap.
 You can see their maps on the novels at the following links: La rampa (The ramp) (1917), La trampa del arenal (The sandtrap) (1923), and La Venus mecánica (The mechanical Venus) (1929).
-A variation of this class, Span 735, Mapping Madrid in the Silver Age, will be offered in Fall 2020.
+A variation of this class, Span 735, Mapping Madrid in the Silver Age (#MappingMadridKSU), was offered in Fall 2020.

 Dr. Bender also taught Pop Culture and Cervantes’ Don Quijote in Spring 2018, and her students read over 60 chapters of the Quijote and designed a course blog with Snapchat essays (www.quijotesnaps.wordpress.com).
 She has also taught several iterations of Spanish 779, AP Spanish Literature, which prepares graduate students and education majors to teach AP Spanish Literature in high schools and to incorporate literature into Spanish classes more generally.
 Dr. Bender tries to use unique approaches to her literature classes, as she knows students are sometimes (often?) less enthusiastic about studying “literature” (as a student, it was never her favorite, believe it or not!).
 But she has found that reading in Spanish is one of the best ways to improve Spanish skills and to learn about Spanish-speaking cultures and the diverse history of the Spanish-speaking world.
 Nearly every semester she teaches at least one section of Span 550, Hispanic Readings and Media, for which students complete a final creative project based on one of the course readings.

 Dr. Bender works especially hard to encourage students to study abroad and to promote and create opportunities for them to do so.
 She first took K-State students to Costa Rica in January of 2018, on a program designed by Dr. Kanost and Angelique Courbou.
-Most recently, she created our annual summer program in Spain, Spain Today: Madrid, Barcelona, Pamplona, which allows students to earn 6 Spanish credits at the 500-700 level.
-It will run every May-June for about 4.5 weeks, and includes Madrid’s major museums and cultural sites; day trips to Segovia, Bilbao, and San Sebastian; classes at the Universidad de Navarra in Pamplona while living with host families; and a final 4 days in Barcelona.
+She created also our annual summer program in Spain, Spain Today: Madrid, Barcelona, Pamplona, which allows students to earn 6 Spanish credits at the 500-700 level.
+It will run every May-June for about 4.5 weeks, and includes Madrid’s major museums and cultural sites; day trips to Segovia, Bilbao, and San Sebastian; classes at the Universidad de Navarra in Pamplona while living with host families; and 4 days in Barcelona.
 If you’re interested for the future – even if you’re only in Spanish 1 or 2 now – contact Dr. Bender to plan a study-schedule and learn about your options.

 When she’s not busy teaching and working on projects at K-State, Dr. Bender enjoys staying active to burn off stress and extra energy by swimming at the Natatorium, running the trails in Manhattan, lifting weights, and walking her dogs.
 She enjoys cooking and baking, painting, and traveling — to Spanish-speaking countries, of course, but also throughout the United States (she’s been to 41/50).
 She loves the southwest (especially New Mexico) and the vast national parks of the western US.
 Before moving to Kansas, she took a 3-week, 8,000+ mile road-trip with her husband and 2 dogs — camping and living out of their Element-converted-“camper” — and visited the Badlands, Glacier National Park, the Redwoods, Grand Tetons, and Yellowstone.
 This made most people think they are crazy-dog-people… (*which they technically are).